back to index

 qr-based ar anchoring in construction

-The problem: GPS doesn't work indoors.
+Problem: GPS doesn't work indoors.
 Construction sites need AR overlays positioned accurately, within centimeters, not meters.
 Walk into a building under construction, point your device at a wall, and the virtual BIM model needs to align perfectly with physical elements.

 Traditional AR solutions use feature tracking or SLAM.
 These drift over time and struggle in sparse environments.
 We needed something deterministic.
 Something that works on day one of a project when there's nothing but bare concrete.